 In Daniel 1-4, Nebuchadnezzar is witness to the power of Daniel's god when the three Jewish youths Shadrach, Meshach, and Abednago refuse to worship the golden idol the king has created and decreed that all should bow before.
 He has them thrown into a furnace but they are saved through their faith and emerge unharmed (Daniel 3:12-97).
 The god of the Israelites also grants Daniel the ability to interpret dreams and he displays this skill for the king in rightly interpreting his vision of the tree (Daniel 4:1-24).

 The most dramatic event for Nebuchadnezzar in this account is when a voice comes down from heaven declaring he will shortly go insane and this comes swiftly to pass (Daniel 4:25-30).
 Nebuchadnezzar is said to have been “driven away from among men, and did eat grass like an ox, and his body was wet with the dew of heaven until hairs grew like the feathers of eagles and his nails like bird's claws.”
 (4:30).
-The madness lasts for seven years, just as the voice from heaven predicted, and then the king's sanity is restored and he gives praise to god.
+The madness lasts for seven years, just as the voice from heaven predicted, and then the king's sanity is restored and he gives praise to God.

 Although the Book of Daniel is a fascinating narrative, there is no outside corroboration for the story of the king's madness nor of any particular stubborn streak.
 It is not surprising that a people who felt they had been victimized by this king should depict him negatively in their narratives but this does not mean those narratives are historically accurate.

 Nebuchadnezzar II in other sources is depicted as a great king who not only restored Babylon to its former glory but transformed it into a city of light.
 Under his reign, Babylon became a city which was not only wondrous to behold but also a center for the arts and intellectual pursuits.
-Women enjoyed equal rights with men under Nebuchadnezzar's rule (though not completely equal in status by any modern-day standard) schools and temples were plentiful and literacy, mathematics, the sciences, and craftsmanship flourished along with a tolerance of, and interest in, other gods of other faiths and the beliefs of other cultures.
+Women enjoyed equal rights under Nebuchadnezzar's rule (though not completely equal in status by any modern-day standard) schools and temples were plentiful, and literacy, mathematics, the sciences, and craftsmanship flourished along with a tolerance of, and interest in, other gods of other faiths and the beliefs of other cultures.

 In many ways, the ceramic map depicting Babylon as the center of the world was accurate.
 Nebuchadnezzar II envisioned a city which people ever after would view in wonder and then made that vision a reality.
-He died peacefully in the city he had built after a reign of 43 years but Babylon would not last even another 25 after his death.
+He died peacefully of natural causes in the city he had built after a reign of 43 years but Babylon would not last even another 25 after his death.
 The city fell to the Persians in 539 BCE and later efforts to restore it by Alexander the Great never elevated it to the heights it had known under the reign of Nebuchadnezzar II.